ianjhoffman/RigatoniModular/README.md

 A 4HP VCV Rack module based off [this ModWiggler topic](https://www.modwiggler.com/forum/viewtopic.php?t=277734) on how to patch up through-zero FM, stemming from the [X Without Y](https://modwiggler.com/forum/viewtopic.php?t=257278) book.

+### Usage

+#### Standard Use (TZFM Emulation)

+Patch a ramp wave carrier to the ramp input and adjust the input level to get a non-clipped 10Vpp ramp on the ramp output.
+Patch an FM modulator to the CV in.
+For most stable behavior, keep threshold at 12 o'clock.
+Patch CV out to FM in on your carrier (optionally through an attenuator).
+For best timbral effects, increase carrier frequency above modulator frequency.
+The carrier will essentially be soft (reversing) synced to the modulator.

+The main outputs of this module are the ramp and sine outs, which will be the emulated TZFM waveshaped outputs (sine is just the ramp out passed through a quadratic sine shaper and an optional spike removal stage).
+The `FWD?` output is a comparator output which will be high when the modulator is above the zero threshold and low otherwise.
+This output can be mixed in with the other outputs to provide a stronger fundamental.

+The module has two "flavors", selectable using the switch in the upper right-hand corner of the panel.
+The default flavor is the "ENJ" flavor, which does reversing sync emulation for a more faithful TZFM sound.
+An alternative "XWY" (X without Y) flavor is available as well, which simply inverts the input wave when the modulator is below the zero threshold.
+This mode has a slightly different timbre, since there will be an additional discontinuity when inversion switches if the input waveform isn't at 0V.
+This mode doesn't require a ramp wave as an input and can act on any waveform.

+The default "ENJ" flavor uses a ramp phase shifter, which produces a spike in the phase shifted ramp when the input ramp restarts its cycle.
+This artifact adds a high-frequency buzz to the timbre of the output.
+The `SMOOTH` switch turns on a spike-smoothing stage to remove most of this artifact.
+It also turns on an additional spike-smoothing stage in the sine shaper.

+#### As a Comparator

+Patch an audio or CV signal into the CV input.
+The threshold knob acts as the base comparator threshold and the threshold CV input acts as an offset for the threshold.
+Use the `FWD?` output as the comparator output (0V low, 10V high).

+### Demo

 ![image of the module in action](./res/img/README_1.png)

 ### Through Zero FM Emulation